Computer & Communications Industry Association: Intellectual property

 CCIA supports balancing copyright policy so that it incentivizes creators and also allows people to access information online.
 It has commissioned studies in the US and Europe that industries that rely on fair use and other copyright exceptions make up one-sixth of the GDP.

-The tech trade association has warned about court rulings such as Europe's right to be forgotten, which some, including CCIA Vice President James Waterworth in Brussels, creates the ability for any EU citizen to "disappear" web search results.
-In a New York Times article, which also ran on CNBC, Waterworth said, "This ruling opens the door to large-scale private censorship in Europe.
+The tech trade association has warned about court rulings such as Europe's right to be forgotten, which creates the ability for any EU citizen to "disappear" on web search results.
+In a New York Times article, which also ran on CNBC, CCIA Vice President James Waterworth said, "This ruling opens the door to large-scale private censorship in Europe.
 While the ruling likely means to offer protections, our concern is it could also be misused by politicians or others with something to hide."